Church of Scientology: Illegal activities

+In 1979, several executives of the organization were convicted and imprisoned for multiple offenses by a U.S. Federal Court.

 On January 22, 2013, attorneys for the organization, as well as some of its members, reacted toward the CNN News Group for its airing of a story covering the release of a book published by a former member, entitled 'Going Clear', published earlier the same year.
 CNN News Group then chose to publish the reactionary correspondence, with confidential information redacted, on its web site.

 According to a 1990 Los Angeles Times article, in the 1980s the Los Angeles branch largely switched from using the organization's members in harassment campaigns to using private investigators, including former and current Los Angeles police officers.
 The reason seemed to be that this gave the organization a layer of protection.

 The Scientology organization has continued to aggressively target people it deems suppressive.
 In 1998, regarding its announcement that it had hired a private investigator to look into the background of a Boston Herald writer who had written a series on the organization, Robert W. Thornburg, dean of Marsh Chapel at Boston University, said, "No one I know goes so far as to hire outsiders to harass or try to get intimidating data on critics.
 Scientology is the only crowd that does that."
 It has apparently continued as recently as 2010.
 In 2007, when BBC journalist John Sweeney was making Scientology and Me, an investigative report about the organization, he was subjected to harassment:

 In LA, the moment our hire car left the airport we realised we were being followed by two cars.
 In our hotel a weird stranger spent every breakfast listening to us.

 Sweeney subsequently made a follow-up documentary, The Secrets of Scientology, in 2010 during which he was followed and filmed on multiple occasions and one of his interviewees was followed back to his home.

+The Church of Scientology was convicted of fraud by a French court in 2009, a decision upheld by the supreme Court of Cassation in 2013.